byui-cse/wdd360-course/src/content/semester/unit2.md

 ---
-title: Unit Two - Working with APIs
+title: Unit Two - NoSQL Database & API Development
-summary: This unit will introduce the tools and concepts behind Application Programming Interfaces (API).
-We will also introduce the team project.
+summary: This Unit will introduce NoSql databases and data models.
+Principles of good API design will also be learned.
 tags: [
 	API,
-	fetch,
-	planning
+	nosql,
+	rest,
+	rpc
 ]
 ---